jack-and-rozz/babaRL/README.md

-(The codes in this repository can be still incomplete.)
+(Part of the codes in this repository can be still incomplete.)

 ## Overview
 This is a repository to train Baba-Is-You agents by RL and to visualize them on https://github.com/utilForever/baba-is-auto.